 In many cases, data used to generate the UK emission projections and the resulting emissions have been provided to the above model developers to enable them to create as accurate as possible emission estimates for the UK.
 These models are then used in European policy formation.

 Consistency with greenhouse gas emission projections

 The UK emissions inventory team also compiles projections of non-CO2 greenhouse gas emissions.
-Carbon dioxide forecasts are produced by BERR.
-The UK is required to submit greenhouse gas emission projections to the EU Monitoring Mechanism bi-annually.
+Carbon dioxide forecasts are produced by BERR and the latest are provided in the May 2007 Energy White Paper.